Chito Salud

 Angelico Tiu Salud (born June 17, 1962), better known as Chito Salud, is a Filipino lawyer and sports executive who currently serves as team governor of the Converge Fiber Xers in PBA.
 He was the first president and CEO of the Philippine Basketball Association and previously served as its eighth commissioner.
 He is the son of Rudy Salud, who was the commissioner of the PBA from 1988 to 1992.

 Education

-Salud is a graduate of a Bachelor of Science degree in Legal Management at the Ateneo de Manila University and a Bachelor of Laws degree from the University of the Philippines.
+Salud is a graduate of a Bachelor of Science degree in Legal Management at the Ateneo de Manila University and a Bachelor of Laws degree from the University of the Philippines College of Law.
 He is a member of the Upsilon Sigma Phi.

 Career

 Professional

 Prior to his involvement with the PBA, Salud has had extensive work experience in both government and private sectors: